About the Department

 Serving the Mayor, City Council and ARB

 Development Department staff also serve the Mayor and City Council and the Architectural Review Board (ARB) for the City of Chamblee.
-The Mayor and City Council review variances, Planned Unit Developments (PUD) and Developments of Community Impact (DCI), Master Signage Plans, appeals of administrative decisions, and extensions of nonconforming uses.
-The ARB reviews all PUD and DCI applications, and Master Signage Plans, and advises the Mayor and City Council on these developments.
-A PUD is two or more buildings to be constructed on a tract or several tracts of land of at least two acres.
-A DCI is any development greater than 50,000 square feet and not a single-family detached development.
+The Mayor and City Council review requests for zoning map and future development map amendments, variances, Developments of Community Impact (DCI), appeals of administrative decisions, extensions of nonconforming uses, and text amendments to the Unified Development Ordinance (UDO).
+The ARB reviews all DCI applications and advises the Mayor and City Council on these developments.
+A DCI is any development or building project with an aggregate of 20,000 square feet or more of new buildings or a site consisting of two acres or more.